AFLplusplus/AFLplusplus/docs/custom_mutators.md

 - `fuzz` (optional):

-    This method performs custom mutations on a given input.
-It also accepts an additional test case.
-Note that this function is optional - but it makes sense to use it.
-You would only skip this if `post_process` is used to fix checksums etc. so if you are using it, e.g., as a post processing library.
-    Note that a length > 0 *must* be returned!
+    This method performs your custom mutations on a given input.
+    The add_buf is the contents of another queue item that can be used for splicing - or anything else - and can also be ignored.
+If you are not using this additional data then define `splice_optout` (see above).
+    This function is optional.
+    Returing a length of 0 is valid and is interpreted as skipping this one mutation result.
-    The returned output buffer is under **your** memory management!
+    For non-Python: the returned output buffer is under **your** memory management!

 - `describe` (optional):